dgmp88/georgep.xyz/_posts/2017-01-2-tensorflow-keras.md

 TLDR: if you want to use deep learning as a tool, you should probably use Keras.
 If you're researching deep learning itself, you might need the fine grained control of TensorFlow.

-Recently I’ve had some idea for deep learning projects, and wanted to use Python to do it as it’s great for rapid prototyping and I’m comfortable with some libraries like numpy, pandas and Pillow, which should all be useful.
-TensorFlow has a lot of momentum, but has a rather high barrier to entry - see the side-by-side [code examples](#code) which Keras is able to provide a high-level interface too.
-Keras also lets you use Theano as a back end, but we wont go in to that here.
+Recently I’ve had some ideas for deep learning projects, and wanted to use Python to do it because it’s great for rapid prototyping and I’m comfortable with some great relevant libraries like numpy, pandas and Pillow.
+I like Torch7, but am just not as confident in Lua and would miss those tools.
+TensorFlow has a lot of momentum, but has a rather high barrier to entry.
+What Keras does is provide a high-level interface on top of TensorFlow.
+It also lets you use Theano as a back end, but we wont go in to that here.

-I’m comparing Tensorflow against [Keras](http://keras.io/) instead of [TFLearn](https://github.com/tflearn/tflearn), [TFSlim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim), or another [TFLearn](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/learn/python/learn), mainly because Keras seems to be the most established in terms of buzz I’ve heard online, the amount of work done on each of those Github repos, and it felt like a general Keras-consensus on [this](https://www.reddit.com/r/MachineLearning/comments/50eokb/which_one_should_i_choose_keras_tensorlayer/) Reddit thread.
+I’m comparing Tensorflow against [Keras](http://keras.io/) instead of similar projects like [TFLearn](https://github.com/tflearn/tflearn), [TFSlim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim), or another [TFLearn](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/learn/python/learn), mainly because Keras seems to be the most established in terms of buzz I’ve heard online, the amount of work done on each of those Github repos, and it felt like a general Keras-consensus on [this](https://www.reddit.com/r/MachineLearning/comments/50eokb/which_one_should_i_choose_keras_tensorlayer/) Reddit thread.
 NB: that thread suggests Keras may be somewhat slower than pure Tensorflow.
 However, for the sake of my projects rapid prototyping is initially more valuable than rapid training.
 Lets see if I live to regret that statement.

 All the code is available in [this](https://github.com/dgmp88/nn-playground/blob/master/frameworks/TensorFlow%20vs%20Keras.ipynb) Jupyter notebook.

 ## The Task

 I’d like to experiment with a few methods for using neural networks for sorting arrays.
 I’m curious how they can do, and it’s going to be crazy easy to get loads of training data.
-We'll use a dead simple 1 layer network (OK, this isn't really deep learning.), and array of length 2 which should be pretty easy to sort.
+We'll use a dead simple 1 layer network (OK, this isn't really deep learning), and array of length 2 which should be pretty easy to sort.

 Here’s how we get data in numpy (after some boring imports):